 - If there’s a tub in your master suite, consider keeping or updating it for resale purposes.
-If it’s in your forever home, and you never use it, it may be time to replace with a luxury shower or sauna.
+If it’s in your forever home, and you never use it, it may be time to replace it with a luxury shower or sauna.

 How Much Space Do You Have?

 The average bathroom is 40 square feet and a standard tub is 15 square feet.
 Bathrooms see a lot of activity, and cramped spaces induce stress.
 A walk-in shower may be the right choice if you have a small bathroom because they take up an average of 12 square feet of floor space.
-That extra 7% of open floor can make a surprisingly big difference.
+That extra 7 percent of open floor can make a surprisingly big difference.

 Who Is Using This Bathroom?